 Depending on local circumstances and requirements, the different functions of the CPU may also be executed by different units.
 In such cases, each unit has its own microprocessor and relevant software, can be installed at different places in the station, and can communicate with each other through well-established inter-processor data transfer links and procedures.
 They operate in a dependency relation, the data-processing unit being the independent unit.
 An example is the installation of one or more data-acquisition units in the field close to the sensors that are connected to the data processing or transmission unit of the CPU by means of one or more telephone lines using digital data transmission.
-These units can consist of one sensor (for example, an intelligent sensor such as a laser ceilometer), a number of similar sensors (for example, thermometers), or a number of different sensors.
+Low power wireless links are also usable, some frequency bands being dedicated to data transmission without a specific authorization procedure, assuming a low power emission.
+These units can consist of one sensor (for example, an intelligent sensor such as a laser ceilometer), a number of similar sensors (for example, thermometers), or a number of different sensors, such as analogue sensors connected to a data logger in the field.

-The rapid technological evolution of modern industrial data-acquisition and process-control systems opens up new possibilities for meteorological applications.
-The high degree of input/output modulation and flexibility, the drastically increased operating speed of microprocessors and, in particular, the availability of dedicated data-acquisition, process-control and telecommunications software make it possible to develop AWSs which can meet the diverse observation needs and requirements of various users.
-As a consequence, any description of an AWS can be soon out of date and has to be considered with reservation.
-With this in mind, the following paragraphs give a general idea of the state of the art.

 The data-processing hardware is the heart of the CPU and its main functions are to act as the master control of the input/output of data to, and from, the CPU and to carry out the proper processing of all incoming data by means of the relevant software.
-Existing AWOSs areThe hardware is operated by a microprocessor.
-Microprocessors do not change the principles of meteorological measurements or observing practices but they do allow the instrument designer to perform technical functions in a new way to make measurements easier, faster and more reliable, and to provide the instrument with higher capabilities, especially in data handling.
-The adoption of microprocessors considerably reduces hardware costs for some applications.
-It must be noted, however, that the expanded expectations which may be met by this device will lead very often to a fast-growing and considerably underestimated cost of the development of software.